rebelosa/random-subgroups/README.rst

 **random-subgroups** is a machine learning package compatible with scikit-learn_.

 It uses ensembles of weak estimators, as in random forests, for classification and regression tasks.
-The main difference from the other well-known approaches is that it uses subgroups as estimators.
+The main difference from the random forests algorithm is that it uses subgroups as estimators.

 .. _pysubgroup: https://github.com/flemmerich/pysubgroup/